 Water Resource Management Projects:

-De Soto’s important water history is being protected by Cochran’s interactions with regulatory agencies regarding the water and waste water operations of the city.
-The following reports and studies were recently completed on a city wide basis: Gravity Sewer Line Engineering Report (in-flow and infiltration evaluation and rehabilitation study); Water and Wastewater System Engineering Reports (overall evaluation of the City’s facilities with recommended improvements).
-Both reports contained recommended phasing and opinion of probable cost of improvement options.
+De Soto’s important water history is being protected by Cochran’s interactions with regulatory agencies regarding the water and wastewater operations of the city.
+The following reports and studies were recently completed on a city-wide basis: Gravity Sewer Line Engineering Report (in-flow and infiltration evaluation and rehabilitation study); Water and Wastewater System Engineering Reports (overall evaluation of the City’s facilities with recommended improvements).
+Both reports contained recommended phasing and opinion of the probable cost of improvement options.
 These recommendations, based on sound engineering design, were approved by the City, which resulted in a rate increase to construct long term improvements.
 Cochran provides design services each year for the City’s ongoing inflow & infiltration program.

 Cochran studied and designed a 1,000,000 gallon ground level water storage tank for the City of De Soto.
-The project consisted of evaluation of existing storage facility, usable life study, demolition & retrofit of the existing facilities, construction of new 1,000,000-gallon storage tank, new controls and SCADA Equipment, well house modifications and a new generator.
+The project consisted of an evaluation of existing storage facility, usable life study, demolition & retrofit of the existing facilities, construction of a new 1,000,000-gallon storage tank, new controls, and SCADA Equipment, well house modifications and a new generator.

 Cochran studied an existing 500 gallon/minute deep well for the City of De Soto.
 Cochran designed a new well house, retrofit around existing well house, new SCADA and chlorine disinfecting system.
 Cochran performed all aspects of design, including: conceptual layouts, survey, grading, DNR approvals, site design, architectural, structural, electrical and controls, specifications, bid documents, inspection and testing.
 Deep Well Refurbish for the City of De Soto included a Master Plan and design completed in 2006.

 For more on the City of De Soto public works, follow this link.